Code-Institute-Submissions/robertc181-player-link-/README.md

 ### Changes to plan

-1.Instead of creating to diferent profile types for a scout and a player I am now using a generic users database to store a users data where a user has a user_type which will be a player or a scout
+1. Instead of creating to diferent profile types for a scout and a player I am now using a generic users database to store a users data where a user has a user_type which will be a player or a scout

+2. I have changed the data structure to have a users Db and a profiles db so a user registers and creates a user then can create profile to create thier profile

 ### Existing Features